Skip to main content

 What's New

 These new models are even better at following instructions.
-We have achieved this by finetuning on high quality instruction samples.
+We have achieved this by fine-tuning on high quality instruction samples.

 Simply prompt these new models like so: